Victim Support can help victims of any crime and those who have been affected by a crime committed against someone they know.

 Victim Support are not part of the police, the courts or any other criminal justice agency.

-Victim Support have a number of specially trained volunteers and they offer:
+Victim Support have a number of specially trained staff, supported by volunteers, and they offer:

 - someone to talk to in confidence